GRMullen/Egypt/README.md

-# Egypt
+# Egypt Game

 Game for Mobile Apps.
+Though we still need a title for it...